crispcat/swmon/README.md

 - **Swmon will not entirely rewrite your map.
 Swmon will not delete any host already on the map.
   If the map exists it will only add some new hosts found and update data for the old hosts (links etc).
   So, you can safely customize your map and then run swmon scans.
 Use -f flag if you want to delete old hosts that will not find in an upcoming scan.**
+- **Contact me if you run into some issues.
+I don't have access to any big enough network to test all possible cases.**

 ## Licence